 If your agent holds his or her nose, here’s how to get rid of the smell.

 #1 Air Out Your House

 While you’re cleaning, throw open all the windows in your home to allow fresh air to circulate and sweep out unpleasant scents.

 Once your house is free of pet odors, do what you can to keep the smells from returning.
-Crate your dog when you're out or keep it outdoors.
-Limit the cat to one floor or room, if possible.
-Remove or replace pet bedding.
+When you're out, crate your dog or keep them outdoors.
+Limit the cat to one floor or room if possible.
+And don't forget pet bedding.
+Remove or replace it.

 #2 Scrub Thoroughly

 Scrub bare floors and walls soiled by pets with vinegar, wood floor cleaner, or an odor-neutralizing product, which you can purchase at a pet supply store for $10 to $25.

 Got a stubborn pet odor covering a large area?
 You may have to spend several hundred dollars to hire a service that specializes in hard-to-clean stains.